gowtham-star/Data_Transfer/README.md

 Please note that both the Raspberry Pi and the mobile app should be connected to the same Wi-Fi network for seamless data transfer.

 Thank you for choosing  Data Transfer Wi-Fi Flutter Application.
-We hope you find it valuable and easy to use.
+I hope you find it valuable and easy to use.
 If you have any questions or feedback, don't hesitate to reach out.

 Happy data exploration!